MetaMask/metamask-docs/wallet/tutorials/react-dapp-sdk-wagmi.md

   </video>
 </p>

-### Conclusion
+## Conclusion

 This tutorial walked you through generating a dapp using Create Wagmi, and configuring MetaMask SDK.
-You explored how the SDK works within a React application with Wagmi, how it behaves out of the box.
+You explored how the SDK works within a React application with Wagmi, and how it behaves out of the box.